Posts

 Image

-The 'Rosa & Ada' (F 105) was the largest and biggest gaff cutter, rigged fishing smack built by Collar Bros, Whitstable in 1908 for The Seasalter & Ham Oyster Company at that port, with whom she worked until 1963.
+The ROSA & ADA (F 105) was the largest and biggest gaff cutter, rigged fishing smack built by Collar Bros, Whitstable in 1908 for the Seasalter & Ham Oyster Company at that port, with whom she worked until 1963.
 A smack boat is a type of traditional fore-and-aft-rigged fishing vessel, often with a well to keep the catch alive.
 They were common along the coasts of Britain and America, particularly in the 19th century.
-During World War 11, the 'Rosa & Ada' was requisitioned as a supply tender in the River Thames, where she serviced vessels searching for magnetic mines.
+During World War 11, the ROSA & ADA was requisitioned as a supply tender in the River Thames, where she serviced vessels searching for magnetic mines.
 In 1958, the vessel was run down at her moorings by a coaster in thick fog and sank.
 She was refloated shortly afterwards, repaired, and continued to work till 1963.
-Following several years in lay-up, the 'Rosa & 'Ada' was bought privately, restored, and was then used for racing, while kept at Hollowshore in Kent.
-In 1981, she was bought by her present owner who sailed her to...
+Following several years in lay-up, the ROSA & ADA was bought privately, restored, and was then used for racing, while kept at Hollowshore in Kent.
+In 1981, she was bought by her present owner who sailed her to west Scotland.
+During the foll...

 Image

-This gaff ketch rigged fishing smack was launched on 22nd April 1884 at the Garrison Side yard of William McCann shipbuilders at Hull for the "City" fleet of Messrs.Simpson & Bowman of Hull, as one of a class of 10 long line sailing trawlers, all named after cities, in this case, the 'City of Edinboro'.
+This gaff ketch rigged fishing smack was launched on 22nd April 1884 at the Garrison Side yard of William McCann shipbuilders at Hull for the 'City' fleet of Messrs.Simpson & Bowman of Hull, as one of a class of 10 long line sailing trawlers, all named after cities, in this case, the 'City of Edinboro'.
 These vessels typically worked the Dogger Bank and other associated North Sea fishery areas for cod.
 Their daily catch was always transferred to a fast steamer, which allowed them to stay at sea for weeks.
 It was gruelling work!
-In 1897, she was sold on to an Icelandic fish merchant in Reykjavik and renamed 'Frida', and fished regularly in Icelandic and Greenland waters until 1913.
-From then on, until 1967, the vessel worked under three successive Faroese owners, fishing in the same North Atlantic waters and sporting the respective names of 'Solvaborg', 'Solvasker' and 'Sjoborgin'.
-In 1980, she was discovered by Henry Irving in the ...
+In 1897, she was sold on to an Icelandic fish merchant in Reykjavik and renamed FRIDA, and fished regularly in Icelandic and Greenland waters until 1913.
+From then on, until 1967, the vessel worked under three successive Faroese owners, fishing in the same North Atlantic waters and sporting the respective names of the SOLVABORG, the SOLVASKER and the SJOBORGON.
+In 1980, she was discovered by Henry Irving in the Faroes and brought back to Hull...

 Image